 ION Film 2 SD Plus Slide ScannerThe ION Film 2 SD Plus 35mm Slide and Negative Scanner is designed for creating digital scans of film and negatives via an “ultra-high” resolution 14mp scanning system.
 There are 2 slides and negative holders, an SD card to hold the images, a power supply, a software CD, and a quick start guide.

-The idea is to create digital images from old media so users can view them on digital picture frames, televisions, smartphones, and other devices.
-The product is great in concept and should have mass appeal, but does this translate when it is in use?
+The idea is to create digital images from old media to view them on digital picture frames, televisions, smartphones, and other devices.
+The product is great in concept and should have mass appeal, but does this translate when used?

 What benefits have been highlighted with this ION Film Scanner in user reviews?

-The set up is straightforward and it seems that users need no previous experience to get a decent image.
-It is definitely easy to use and many first times are sure to be able to load and scan their negatives with ease.
+The setup is straightforward, and it seems that users need no previous experience to get a decent image.
+It is definitely easy to use, and many first times are sure to load and scan their negatives with ease.

-There are also a number of automated elements to the scanning process that may be a pro or a con depending on your plans for the final scan.
+There are also several automated elements to the scanning process that may be a pro or a con, depending on your final scan plans.
 The machine uses autofocus, auto balance, and auto color correction to deal with the image as it sees fit.

 Read More: Best Slide Scanner Reviewed

 ION Film 2 SD Plus Hi-Res 35mm Slide and Negative Scanner

 This is a nice touch for those that don’t want to mess with the image themselves, but others have had to play with the digitized scan on their computers afterward.
 Finally, there are also positive comments about the scans’ speed, with one user timing it at 2 or 3 seconds per scan for a slide.

 Are there are clear downsides to this ION Film 2 SD Plus Negative/Slide Scanner?